bloch-elkouby-lab/website/presentations/index.md

 Schuck, A., Calati, R., **Bloch-Elkouby, S.**, Barzilay, S., &amp; Galynker, I. (2019, March).
 Ruminative flooding as a mediator of the relationship between lifetime suicide risk and prospective suicidal thoughts and behaviors.
 Poster presented at the Annual Meeting of the Anxiety and Depression Association of America, Chicago, IL.

-**Bloch-Elkouby, S.** , Muran, J.C., Gorman, B., Safran, J., and Winston, A. (2013, October).
-Concordance between measures of outcome and assessment of possible deterioration.
-Poster presented at the Annual Meeting of the Society for Psychotherapy Research.
-Memphis, Tennessee.

 {% include section.html %}